evangs/QMK-Configurator/README.md

 ### `npm run electron:dist`

-Builds distribution packages for OSX, Windows and Linux,=.
+Builds distribution packages for OSX, Windows and Linux.

+### `npm run electron:release`

+Release new electron version.

+> First you will need to update the version in `package.json` and create a [release](https://github.com/evangs/configurator/releases) with the same version on github.

 ### `npm run docker:build`